RummanSadiq/chat-app/README.md

 # chat-app
-Temporary Disposable Group Chat, where nothing get stored anywhere and just the people active that time will receive the messages.
+Anonymous Disposable Group Chat, where nothing get stored anywhere and just the people active that time will receive the messages.
 Chat gets deleted from the users computers as soon as they refreshes.

 Stimulus
   https://stimulusjs.org/handbook/introduction